Louisiana Guardsman Shines During Fort Cavazos Training Exercise

 Louisiana Army National Guard’s Staff Sgt.
-Logan Meaux, a Maurice, Louisiana native, sheriff’s deputy, and an infantry weapons squad leader with Charlie Company, 3rd Battalion, 156th Infantry Regiment stands in front of a HUMVEE.
-Meaux was picked as soldier of the month for the 3-156 while conducting a training exercise to help prepare him for deploying to KFOR Regional Command-East.
-(U.S. Army National Guard photo by Staff Sgt.
-Alyssa Lisenbe)
+Logan Meaux, a Maurice, Louisiana native, sheriff’s deputy, and an infantry weapons squad leader with Charlie Company, 3rd Battalion, 156th Infantry Regiment, ‘Task Force Bandit,’ played a pivotal role during a crisis response training exercise in Fort Cavazos, Texas, May 16, 2025.

+The training exercise helped prepare him and his unit for their upcoming KFOR deployment, enhancing both individual and the unit's readiness for real-world situations.

+Meaux, a nine-year U.S. Army veteran, stood at the forefront of his platoon’s diamond formation as they moved through a hostile crowd to extract a role player simulating stranded personnel.

 |Date Taken: